Photosounder/batch-face-swap/README.md

 [I](https://github.com/Photosounder) changed some defaults, removed a pointless checkbox but more importantly I made seeds iterate correctly when using Batch Count, although while that's reflected in the file name it's not in the data saved inside the file.

+Bug workaround: "Output directory for img2img images" must be set otherwise it can't save.

 ## Batch Face Swap extension for https://github.com/AUTOMATIC1111/stable-diffusion-webui
  Automaticaly detects faces and replaces them.